neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 :alt: Microprocessor Activity Patterns
 :align: center

 (Left) transistors' spiking (rising edge) behavior over a short time window during behavior DK.
 (Middle) Mean transistor response as a function of output pixel luminance: Some transistors exhibit simple unimodal tuning curves, others more complex tuning curves.
 (Right) Plotted all the activities for each of the three behavioral states.
-Each transistor’s activity is normalized to zero-mean and unit variance and plotted as a function of time. {cite:p}`https://doi.org/10.1371/journal.pcbi.1005268`.
+Each transistor's activity is normalized to zero-mean and unit variance and plotted as a function of time. {cite:p}`https://doi.org/10.1371/journal.pcbi.1005268`.
 ```

 [The figure on the left](#microplots) shows the off-to-on transitions of 10 transistors over time (which look surprisingly like spikes in a raster plot).